23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 1. [Procreate](https://procreate.art) : I'm still a noob at Procreate, but I'll become good at it by the end of this year.

 2. [Figma](https://www.figma.com/) : Still early in my journey to master Figma.
-Figma is one of the most used and talked
-    about tools in the design community.
+Figma is one of the most used and talked about tools in the design community.

-3. Tool for writing a Comic book : Still in the exploration mode.
+3. **Tool for writing a Comic book** : Still in the exploration mode.
 Any suggestions will be appreciated.

 G. **[This Blog](https://23ruchil.github.io/Blog/)**

 More than anything else, this blog is a reminder to myself.
 A reminder to ensure that I share my notes and learnings with others over the internet and create value for others.

-There are a ton of other tools that I came across while reading Tools of Titan.
+There are a ton of other tools that I came across while reading [Tools of Titans].
 I will summarise their effectiveness in another blog later this year.
 Till then, I'd be love to know more  about the tools that you consistently use and subsequently, make them a part of my habit stack.
 Get in touch with me at ruchil.product@gmail.com